Species: Green sea turtle (Chelonia mydas)

 Flynn is a juvenile green sea turtle patient that was found floating offshore near the Fort Pierce Inlet.
-The turtle has an old healed wound on the carapace from a boat strike.
+The turtle has an old healed wound on the carapace from an unintentional boat strike.
 Flynn will receive antibiotics and be monitored closely as the buoyancy disorder is treated.

 This turtle is progressing well and responding to therapy as desired.

 There is a minor issue that we are working to resolve.

 05/16/2019 -Flynn was released offshore with the help of Jupiter Dive Center!